ilkkamtk/BCWA2018/tasks/ajax.md

   * https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch - using fetch

 ## Get Started
-  * Save this repository as zip  clone https://github.com/ilkkamtk/BCW2 and extract it
+  * Save this repository as zip https://github.com/ilkkamtk/BCW2 and extract it

 ### Task A
   * Create an AJAX application which fethes HTML-document and displays it on web page